preservim/vim-pencil/README.markdown

 But then again Vim offers a unique editing environment not matched by other writing tools:

-* Your hands rest in a neutral ‘home’ position, only rarely straying to reach for mouse, track pad, or arrow keys
+* Hands rest in a neutral ‘home’ position, only rarely straying to reach for mouse, track pad, or arrow keys
 * Minimal chording, with many mnemonic-friendly commands
 * Sophisticated capabilities for navigating and manipulating text
 * Highly configurable to suit your needs, with many plugins available

 ## Installation

 Install using Pathogen, Vundle, Neobundle, or your favorite Vim package manager.

-(Suggestion for those who are new to Vim: you should first work through one of the Vim tutorials listed at the bottom of this document.
+(For those who are new to Vim: you should first work through one of the Vim tutorials listed at the bottom of this document.
 Then, once you are comfortable with the basics of Vim, consider installing this plugin.)

 ## Configuration

 ### Hard line breaks or soft line wrapping?

 Coders will have the most experience with the former, and writers the latter.
 But whatever your background, chances are that you will be living in a mixed environment where you must contend with both.
 This plugin doesn't force you to choose a side—each buffer is configured independently.